Communist Refoundation Party: Left-wing alliances

 In the 2009 European Parliament election the PRC ran with the PdCI and minor groups within the Anticapitalist and Communist List, obtaining 3.4% of the vote and no MEPs.
 In April 2009 the list was transformed into the Federation of the Left, which would be disbanded by the end of 2012 and officially dissolved in 2015.

 In the 2013 general election the PRC ran within Civil Revolution along with the PdCI, the Greens, Italy of Values and minor groups, obtaining 2.2% and no seats.

 In the 2014 European Parliament election the PRC was part of The Other Europe, which obtained 4.0% of the vote and three MEPs, including PRC's Eleonora Forenza.

 In April 2017 Ferrero was replaced as secretary by Maurizio Acerbo, a former member of the Chamber of Deputies.

 In the 2018 general election the PRC was part of the Power to the People (PaP) electoral list, which obtained 1.1% of the vote and no seats.
 In 2020–2021 the party was briefly represented in the Senate by Paola Nugnes, a splinter from the Five Star Movement who later joined Italian Left (SI).

 In the 2019 European Parliament election the PRC was part of The Left electoral list, which obtained 1.8% and no seats.

 In February 2022 the party formed a joint sub-group with PaP in the Chamber of Deputies' Mixed Group.
 In June 2022 the same happened in the Senate, and senator Nugnes returned to the party.
 In the run-up of the 2022 general election the PRC was a founding member of the People's Union (UP), a left-wing electoral list led by Luigi de Magistris.

+In the run-up of the February 2025 congress the proposition put forward by incumbent secretary Acerbo obtained 50.7% of the vote of party members in local congresses, while a large majority led by Ferrero won 49.3%.
+As a result, Acerbo was narrowly re-elected secretary.